samaradel/www_threefold/www.gig.tech/content/home/how_do_we_do_this.md

 third_sec_img = "a_005.png"
 third_sec_header = "BLOCKCHAIN"
 third_sec_content = "Private and neutral pervasive, distributed capacity requires a different approach for Identity Management.
 End user information should be controlled by endusers instead of being stored and controlled in a central database.
-The blockchain technology makes this a reality"
+Blockchain technology makes this a reality"
 +++